helps people win back their lives

 OWI Meaning in Michigan: OWI Charge Same as DUI Offense

 Operating While Intoxicated Michigan.
-For many of those facing an OWI charge Michigan, many online searches are conducted to learn more about a drunk driving charge in Michigan.
-The goal of this article is to clarify the difference between DUI and OWI in Michigan.
+For many of those facing an OWI charge Michigan, many online searches are conducted to learn more about a misdemeanor or felony drunk driving charge in Michigan.
+The goal of this article is to clarify the difference between DUI and OWI in the Michigan legal system, especially concerning cases involving the influence of alcohol or the influence of drugs.

-First, be aware that Driving Under the Influence (DUI) and Driving While Intoxicated (DWI) are the two dominant terms identifying drunk driving in the District of Columbia and over 40 more states.
+First, be aware that Driving Under the Influence (DUI) and Driving While Intoxicated (DWI) are the two dominant terms identifying drunk driving offenses in the District of Columbia and over 40 more states.
 Michigan opted to not use either of those acronyms.
+Criminal lawyers in Michigan use the many acronyms interchangeably.

 Michigan's OWI meaning, police language.
-This article is written by the OWI attorney in the State of Michigan who writes the books on drunk driving laws, Patrick Barone.
+This article is written by the OWI attorney in the State of Michigan who writes the books on drunk driving laws, Patrick Barone, who started Barone Defense Firm (BDF).

-Mr. Barone will clarify the OWI charge meaning, under Michigan laws.
-He and his other DUI defense lawyers help the reader understand "What is OWI arrest, and its short term and long-term consequences?"
+Mr. Barone and his team of Michigan criminal attorneys will clarify the OWI charge meaning, under Michigan laws.
+He and his other Michigan criminal lawyers help the reader understand "What is OWI arrest, and its short term and long-term consequences?"

-He and his law office's other criminal defense lawyers are trained in the same "procedures" as Michigan's police officers.
-This includes multi-day training for standardized field sobriety tests and for learning how a forensic breathalyzer collects and analyzes a detained citizen's breath alcohol samples.
+The Michigan criminal law attorneys at BDF law offices are trained in the same "procedures" as Michigan's police officers.
+This includes multi-day training for all criminal defense attorneys at BDF on the standardized field sobriety tests and for learning how a forensic breathalyzer collects and analyzes a detained citizen's breath alcohol samples.

 Google queries like, "What is an OWI offense?" abound, since 90% or the nation's population lives in either a DUI state or a DWI state, used in 41 of the states and the District of Columbia.